faykris/holbertonschool-zero_day/0x03-git/README.md

-This folder contains Git files
+This folder contains Git files - modified for pull